mbaumer/us_hep_funding/docs/_states/NY.md

 ```
   Year  Vendor           Amount ($)  Item
 ------  -------------  ------------  -------------------
-  2012  ELSEVIER INC.        92,109  BOOKS AND PAMPHLETS
+  2012  Elsevier Inc.        92,109  Books And Pamphlets
 ```
 ## NSF MPS Grants
 In the past 8 years, this district has received:<b> $2,507,997 </b>in NSF MPS grants.
 ```
   Year  Institution                                      Amount ($)
 ------  ---------------------------------------------  ------------
-  2017  ALBERT EINSTEIN COLLEGE OF MEDICINE, INC.            33,200
+  2017  Albert Einstein College Of Medicine                  33,200
-  2016  SLOAN-KETTERING INSTITUTE FOR CANCER RESEARCH       327,275
+  2016  Sloan-Kettering Institute For Cancer Research       327,275
-  2013  RESEARCH FOUNDATION OF THE CITY UNIVERSITY OF        34,000
+  2013  Research Foundation Of City University Of            34,000
-  2012  AMERICAN INST CHEM ENGINEERS                         28,071
+  2012  American Institute Chem Engineers                    28,071
-  2012  AMERICAN UNIVERSITY OF BEIRUT                       150,000
+  2012  American University Of Beirut                       150,000
-  2012  METROPOLITAN MUSEUM OF ART, THE                      61,900
+  2012  Metropolitan Museum Of Art                           61,900
-  2012  NEW YORK UNIVERSITY (INC)                            74,401
+  2012  New York University                                  74,401
-  2012  RESEARCH FOUNDATION OF THE CITY UNIVERSITY OF     1,699,150
+  2012  Research Foundation Of City University Of         1,699,150
-  2012  WEILL MEDICAL COLLEGE OF CORNELL UNIVERSITY         100,000
+  2012  Weill Medical College Of Cornell University         100,000
 ```
 ## SULI/CCI Interns
 ```